Skip to main content

 query1 >> query2

-To view DAG metadata collected by Marquez from Airflow, browse to the Marquez UI by visiting http://localhost:3000.
-Then, use the search bar in the upper right-side of the page and search for the counter.inc job.
+1. To view lineage collected by Marquez from Airflow, browse to the Marquez UI by visiting http://localhost:3000.
+Then, use the search bar in the upper left to search for the counter.inc job.
 To view lineage metadata for counter.inc, click on the job from the drop-down list:

-If you take a quick look at the lineage graph for counter.inc, you should see example.public.counts as an output dataset and sum.total as a downstream job!
+1. Look at the lineage graph for counter.inc, where you should see <database>.public.counts as an output dataset and sum.total as a downstream job:

 Troubleshoot a Failing DAG with Marquez

-Let's say team A owns the DAG counter.
-Team A decides to update the tasks in counter to rename the values column in the counts table to value_1_to_10 (without properly communicating the schema change!):
+Say Team A owns the DAG counter.
+Team A updates counter to rename the values column in the counts table to value_1_to_10 without properly communicating the schema change to the team that owns sum.

 query1 = PostgresOperator(